 A brief history of Enterprise Ethereum Standards

 As we approach the third anniversary of the Enterprise Ethereum Alliance (EEA), I wanted to share my perspective on the journey that has got us to where we are with respect to standards for enterprise Ethereum.
+The Launch

 The EEA launched back in February 2017, intending to provide industry standards for Ethereum blockchain technology that meet the needs of enterprise.
 At launch, it had 30 members.
 Along with the price of Ether, this number quickly grew and unlike crypto didn’t crash so at the time of writing there are around 200 active members.

 One of the catalysts for Enterprise Ethereum, was JP Morgan launching their Ethereum derivative Quorum in November 2016.
 This was huge at the time for Ethereum, as you had one of the titans of finance making a pretty clear statement on which technology they were betting on.
 This really captured my imagination.
 I’d already bedded down on Ethereum earlier that year and released Web3j with the specific goal of supporting enterprise devs on Ethereum, so it slotted in nicely.

 Following the EEA’s launch, several initial working groups formed.
 Conversations started happening on what an enterprise Ethereum specification should look like.
 The following presentation from Bob Summerwill is a useful relic here.
 At this point, I was an outsider, but I signed Web3 Labs up as soon as I could (we were blk.io back then), and started contributing to the developer tooling initiatives.

 Then in the summer of 2017, the Quorum working group was launched which I had the role of chair alongside Alex Liu of MaiCoin.
 They were the team that first proposed Istanbul BFT, the consensus mechanism that ended up being widely used in Quorum.

 The Technical Specification Working Group